Schisandra chinensis: Pests and diseases

-Schisandra chinensis is affected by many different diseases and pests, some of which are mentioned in this section.

 Temperature dependent damage to Schisandra involve sun scald or frost damage.
 Sun scald from heat can lead to pathogenic infections.
 Sun scald can be controlled by applying more organic fertilizers, promoting vertical rooting, keeping an appropriate branch-fruit ratio and leaf-fruit ratio.
 These prevention measures enhance the plant's tolerance to drought and prevent the direct exposure of the fruits to the sun.
 Furthermore, irrigation can help to lower surface temperatures on the fruits.
 Frost damages can cause necrotic leaves and weakens the vitality of the plant.
 Frost damages can be prevented by covering the roots, maintaining temperatures through smoke or irrigation, applying antifreeze fluid and P-K fertilizers (i.e. phosphorus and potassium fertilizers).

 Pest control

-Control of weeds

 To control weeds, the herbicides paraquat, pendimethalin and glufosinate can be applied.

-Control of fungal diseases

 To control fungal diseases on Schisandra different fungicides are applied such as pyraclostrobin, fluquinconazole, triforine, fenarimol, fenbuconazole, thiophanate-methyl, mancozeb, metalaxyl, benomyl and hexaconazole.
 Prior to fungicidal application, prevention measures should be applied to lower the risk for fungal outbreaks.
 Only if economic thresholds are exceeded one should apply fungicides.
 Prevention measures in Schisandra cultivation could be: